US VERSUS THEM.

 I clicked out of Facebook.
 Really?
 I hadn't spoken to this dear college friend in years, and of all of the updates in the world this beautiful, elegant, supremely well-educated cosmopolitan young woman could write me, it was that she was actively working towards a diamond.
 In the moment, reading that was like opening a two-tablet pack of depression and dumping it into my morning coffee.

 What was this "trying" of which she spoke?
-The concept felt familiar (we are twenty-first century American women, after all), yet somehow just as foreign.
+The concept felt familiar, yet somehow just as foreign.
 Was I missing something?

 Getting married has always been something I saw in my future--but not as a "goal", per se.
 I haven't aspired to marriage, certainly not in the same way I've pressed towards professional success.
 But the more I thought about my old friend's comment, the more I wondered if there was something wrong with her...or if there was something wrong with me?
 With her and legions of other girls "trying", what does it mean not to?
 I thought of a Gandhi quote I love that reads, "satisfaction lies in the effort, not in the attainment--full effort is full victory."
 I apply this to my career all the time.
 But what about the flip side, one's personal life?
 What if there is no effort?